tarowatanabe/expgram/README.rst

 Run
 ```

-Basically, you have only to use expgram.py which encapsulate all the routimes to estimate LM.
+Basically, you have only to use expgram.py (found at
+`<builddir>/scripts` or `<install prefix>/bin`) which encapsulate all the
+routimes to estimate LM.
 For instance, you can run:

 ::